 What had he written the note that he left inside his Bible?

-According to local newspaper the Standard, the second president of Kenya took some notes during a service at Kabarak Chapel back in 2005.
-He then carefully placed the notes inside his Bible and the information on the paper would follow him till the moment of his death in 2020.
+According to the local newspaper The Standard, the second president of Kenya took some notes during a service at Kabarak Chapel back in 2005.
+He then carefully placed the notes inside his Bible, and the information on the paper remained with him until his death in 2020.

-READ ALSO Top 10 Richest Kikuyus in Kenya and Their Vast Businesses
+READ ALSO 10 Richest Kikuyus in Kenya and Their Vast Businesses

 What were the exact words that the second president of Kenya wrote on the note?